kunal-visoulia/Image-Restoration-using-SRCNN/README.md

 >The proposed Super-Resolution Convolutional Neural Network (SRCNN) surpasses the bicubic baseline with just a few training iterations, and outperforms the sparse-coding-based method (SC) with moderate training.
 The performance may be further improved with more training iterations.

 ### Methodology
-1. pPrepare degraded images by introducing quality distortions by resizing up and down: new image(degraded) are of same resolution as base images.When sizing down the image we store the original pixel info in smaller area so we lost that info when sizing up the image.
+1. Prepare degraded images by introducing quality distortions by resizing up and down: new image(degraded) are of same resolution as base images.When sizing down the image we store the original pixel info in smaller area so we lost that info when sizing up the image.
 This was done using OpenCV(cv2 library), it is incredibly fast as it is designed for real time computer vision application.
+The degraded images are put into source folder.
 2. Building the SRCNN Model:<br/>
 ```
 # define model type